 A dishonest person who has your Social Security number can use it to get other personal information about you.
 Identity thieves can use your number and your good credit to apply for more credit in your name.
 Then, they use the credit cards and don’t pay the bills, it damages your credit.ssa.gov

-Do not store any identity information in word documents on your computer or in plain sight on sticky notes.
+Do not store any identifying information in word documents on your computer or in plain sight on sticky notes.
 Again, encrypt all this information within a secure and private password management solution.

 Examples of identity information that is useful to keep safe and available in a password manager: